dgparent/Second-Brain-Foundation/docs/05-research/user-research/custom-interview-script.md

 → Differentiation isn't valued
 → PIVOT: Focus on automation, drop privacy angle

-**Signal 4: "Just make it an Obsidian plugin"**
+**Signal 4: "Just make it an Obsidian module"**
 → Form factor preference clear
-→ PIVOT: Plugin first, desktop later
+→ PIVOT: module first, desktop later

 **Signal 5: "This is cool but I already have a solution"** → Switching cost too high